CoryCharlton/LG-Notification-Channel-Crash/README.md

     notificationChannel.setVibrationPattern(new long[] {});

 This application provides a reproducible method of expthe problem.
-Clicking on the bad notification channel button will immediately cause an LG V20 (are other devices impacted) to reboot.
+Clicking on the bad notification channel button will immediately cause an LG V20 (are other devices impacted?) to reboot.
 Clicking on the good notification channel button will work as intended.